Join us at our new location in La Crosse, WI June 11-12, 2025!

 Key nutrition and management aspects

-Alex Bach is a research professor at the University of Lleida.
+Biography: Alex Bach is a research professor at the University of Lleida.
 Alex conducts research to understand the physiology and metabolism of cattle and to improve nutrition and management of dairy herds to make them more sustainable.
 He has received several awards in recognition to his research activities, has spoken at more than 150 international congresses, is author or co-author of more than 170 peer-reviewed publications, more than 100 extension articles, and more than 20 books (or book chapters).
-He has served as a scientific expert in several committees of the European Food Safety Authority and has also served in the European Research Council.
-He is section editor and sits in the editorial board of several scientific journals, and is member of various scientific committees.
-In his spare time, Alex enjoys running, biking, and windsurfing.

 Plenary Title: Changes in muscle throughout a dairy cow lactation

-Plenary Short description: Skeletal muscle is required for movement and posture and also serves as a protein and energy reservoir.
+Plenary Description: Skeletal muscle is required for movement and posture and also serves as a protein and energy reservoir.
 Adipose tissue is recognized as an energy store that can be accreted and depleted based on energy balance; however, skeletal muscle is also a dynamic tissue that changes across the lactation.
 During the stages of gestation and lactation, when cows are supporting growth of the fetus or large amounts of milk, they are able to pull from their skeletal muscle reserves to meet their requirements.
 A series of studies have been conducted at Purdue University, to evaluate skeletal muscle changes throughout lactation to understand when and how muscle is changing for the dairy cow.

-Breakout session title: Feed Video: What we can extract from video related to dairy nutrition
+Breakout Session Title: Feed Video: What we can extract from video related to dairy nutrition

-Breakout session description: Video analytics automatically extracts usable, actionable information from video.
+Breakout Session Description: Video analytics automatically extracts usable, actionable information from video.
 We are applying video analytic techniques to dairy cattle feed and feeding.
 Our goals are to design video systems to measure total mixed ration uniformity and individual intake of group housed cows.
 Ultimately, we are trying to integrate data from video with other data sources on farm to continuously measure feed efficiency of dairy cattle.
 In order to design systems that people will adopt; we are utilizing end user input in the development process.

-Bio: Dr. Jackie Boerman grew up on a small dairy farm in western New York, where her parents still milk cows in a tie-stall barn.
+Biography: Dr. Jackie Boerman grew up on a small dairy farm in western New York, where her parents still milk cows in a tie-stall barn.
 Dr. Boerman completed her B.S. from Cornell University in Animal Science.
 She earned an M.S. degree at the University of Illinois and a Ph.D. from Michigan State University.
 Since 2017, Dr. Boerman has worked at Purdue University where she holds a three-way appointment in research, teaching, and extension focused on dairy nutrition and management. teaching, and extension focused on dairy nutrition and management.

-Plenary session title: Strategies to Improve Productive Nitrogen and Reduce Urinary Nitrogen Excretion
+Plenary Session Title: Strategies to Improve Productive Nitrogen and Reduce Urinary Nitrogen Excretion

 Plenary Description: This presentation will focus on whole-body nitrogen and amino acid metabolism and how to approach diet formulation strategies that more precisely meet ruminal and post-ruminal amino acid requirements while reducing urinary nitrogen excretion.

-Breakout session title: The Role of Amino Acids in Fatty Acid Synthesis
+Breakout Session Title: The Role of Amino Acids in Fatty Acid Synthesis

-Breakout session description: Most dairy cattle's genetic capability for milk component yield is increasing rapidly, and this is helping us learn more about how nutrients interact to enhance the partitioning of milk fat and protein.
+Breakout Session Description: Most dairy cattle's genetic capability for milk component yield is increasing rapidly, and this is helping us learn more about how nutrients interact to enhance the partitioning of milk fat and protein.
 As the capacity for fat yield increases, we are learning that a greater amino acid supply is required to improve the protein synthesis involved in de novo and preformed fatty acid yield.
 This talk will focus on these interactions and the quantities of metabolizable amino acids needed for greater fat yield.

-Bio: Mike Van Amburgh is a Professor in the Department of Animal Science and a Stephen H. Weiss Presidential Fellow at Cornell University where he has a dual appointment in teaching and research.
+Biography: Mike Van Amburgh is a Professor in the Department of Animal Science and a Stephen H. Weiss Presidential Fellow at Cornell University where he has a dual appointment in teaching and research.

 Mike received his undergraduate degree from The Ohio State University and his Ph.D. is from Cornell University.